pism/pism/examples/jako/README.md

 for regional modeling.</em>)

 The calving front of the glacier is handled by the following options combination:
-`-ocean_kill FILENAME -cfbc -kill_icebergs`.
-This choice uses the present-day ice extent to determine the location of the calving front, but it then applies the PIK mechanisms for the stress boundary condition at the calving front (`-cfbc`) and it uses `-kill_icebergs` to eliminate any stray floating pieces
+`-ocean_kill file.nc -cfbc -kill_icebergs`.
+This choice uses the present-day
+ice extent to determine the location of the calving front, but it then applies the PIK mechanisms for the stress boundary condition at the calving front (`-cfbc`) and it uses `-kill_icebergs` to eliminate any stray floating pieces